loki3/flexagonator/docs/script.md

 ### the `addFlex` command

-While Flexagonator has a lot of built-in flexes, it doesn't contain all the possible flexes.
-Therefore, you can define your own flexes.
+While Flexagonator has a lot of built-in flexes, it doesn't contain all the possible flexes, instead allowing you to define your own flexes.
 You specify both a full name and an abbreviated name for use in flex sequences.
 See [Flex Notation](flex-notation.md) for notes on naming conventions for the names of flexes (basically an upper case letter optionally followed by lower case letters or numbers).

+To describe how the flex changes the flexagon, you can either use pat notation or a flex sequence.

-After the names, you list the minimal pat structure before the flex is applied  with `input` and the resulting pat structure after the flex has been applied with `output`.
+1. *Pat notation:* List the minimal pat structure before the flex is applied  with `input` and the resulting pat structure after the flex has been applied with `output`.
 See [Pat Notation](pat-notation.md) for details on how to create and interpret pat notation.
 Note that you should figure out the simplest pat structure needed to support your flex so that it can be applied from all appropriate configurations.

-One other note is that flexes are performed relative to a *current hinge*, which is between the first and last pat in your `input` and `output` definitions.
-For `input`, this will typically be where you fold two leaves together when starting the flex.
-For `output`, a good rule of thumb is to make it so after you perform the flex, you can turn it over and, without `>` or `<`, perform the flex again to get back to the original state.
-In other words, `A = ^A^`.
+2. *Flex sequence:* Provide the sequence of flexes that the new flex is equivalent to.

 ```javascript
 { // create the flip3 flex that works on a 9-triangle flexagon